-According to legend, the guy who created the Strasbourg Cathedral clock was to be blinded so that he could never build anything as incredible ever again.
-Hardly very Christian, and nobody knows for sure if this happened, but it makes for an interesting narrative.
+According to legend, the guy who created the Strasbourg Cathedral clock was to be blinded so that he could never build anything as incredible again.
+It’s hardly very Christian, and nobody knows for sure if this happened, but it makes for an exciting narrative.

-For around 750 years the Pillar of Angels, a depiction of the Last Judgement, has stood in front of the clock.
-Within this pillar, you’ll see four evangelists that have symbols etched underneath them, and four angels blowing their horns to raise the dead to Heaven above them.
+For around 750 years, the Pillar of Angels, a depiction of the Last Judgement, has stood before the clock.
+Within this pillar, you’ll see four evangelists with symbols etched underneath them and four angels blowing their horns to raise the dead to Heaven above them.

 Three additional angels and Christ on his celestial throne are then above these angels.
 During the spring and fall equinoxes, one of the most fascinating sights within the Cathedral occurs.

-Now let’s talk about the most striking feature of the Notre Dame de Strasbourg, yep we are talking about the North Tower, which was the world’s tallest building for several centuries.
+Now let’s talk about the most striking feature of the Notre Dame de Strasbourg.
+We are talking about the North Tower, the world’s tallest building for several centuries.

 Take the spiral staircase to enjoy stunning vistas of the Rhine and its surroundings.
 The climb is challenging because the steps are narrow and irregular, though the views over the Rhine Valley, Black Forest, Vosges Mountains, and European Parliament are well worth it.

 The fact that Strasbourg Cathedral’s south tower, a second tower, was designed but never erected is one of the cathedral’s most intriguing and mysterious characteristics.
-The famed solitary tower that was constructed was nearly demolished during the French Revolution, due to anti-religious sentiments within the revolutionary ranks.
+The famed solitary tower constructed was nearly demolished during the French Revolution due to anti-religious sentiments within the revolutionary ranks.

 Tourist Attractions Near the Strasbourg Cathedral

-The Palais Rohan, which is near the Cathedral, is regarded as one of the greatest specimens of French Baroque architecture and was formerly the residence of the Bishops and Cardinals of Strasbourg.
+The Palais Rohan, near the Cathedral, is regarded as one of the most remarkable specimens of French Baroque architecture and was formerly the residence of the Bishops and Cardinals of Strasbourg.

 There are also several museums, such as the Museum of Modern and Contemporary Art and the Strasbourg History Museum.
 If you’re looking for something to do outdoors, you can take a walk or bike ride along the Ill River or visit one of the city’s parks, such as Kehlstein Park or Parc de l’Orangerie.

-Oh, and one last thing, do try to visit Strasbourg during winters as you will also be able to visit the famous Christmas market that is held around the Strasbourg Cathedral every year.
+Oh, and one last thing, do try to visit Strasbourg during winter as you will also be able to see the famous Christmas market held around the Strasbourg Cathedral every year.

 If you’re ever in Strasbourg, be sure to visit Strasbourg Cathedral.
-It’s an amazing building from the middle ages that will leave you completely speechless.
+It’s an amazing building from the Middle Ages that will leave you speechless.
 It’s well worth your time.
-After touring the inside, make sure to walk around the exterior and enjoy the view of the city from atop the hill.
+After touring the inside, walk around the exterior and enjoy the view of the city from atop the hill.